matrix-org/matrix-spec-proposals/proposals/2261-fix-alias-redaction.md

 ## Potential issues

-This could increase the number of cases in which `m.room.aliases` events differ from reality (see https://github.com/matrix-org/matrix-doc/issues/2262).
+* This could increase the number of cases in which `m.room.aliases` events differ from reality (see https://github.com/matrix-org/matrix-doc/issues/2262).

+* Redacting an `m.room.aliases` event adding an abusive alias will remove not only the abusive alias from the room state, but also all other aliases that are in the same state_key (i.e. other aliases from the same server).

+  This could be mitigated by replacing `m.room.aliases` events with granular `m.room.alias` events (https://github.com/matrix-org/matrix-doc/issues/2259).

 ## See also